Disclaimer: Click to read.

 Photo: Special Blonde Roast - my hands-down FAVORITE enema coffee!

-Thank you for the coffee enema discussion and your wonderful website full of good information explaining liver cleansing and so many other techniques.
+Thank you for this coffee enema discussion and your wonderful website full of good information explaining liver cleansing and so many other techniques.

 I too believe I was poisoned by mercury and my liver could not handle the detox of metals.
 I had exactly the same symptoms of muscle pain, joint pain, extreme fatigue, and allergic reactions of foods and medicines.